FranklinUniversityCompSciPracticum/SU25_Team2/README.md

    Run these commands to verify installation:

-   `git -v` # should return a Git version, e.g., git version 2.42.0 `node -v` # should return a Node version, e.g., v22.1.0
+   `git -v` - should return a Git version, e.g., git version 2.42.0 `node -v` - should return a Node version, e.g., v22.1.0

    If these commands return a version number, the tools are installed correctly.

-2. "Port 5173 is Already in Use"
+2. "Port Already in Use"
-   If you’re using Vite and get a port conflict:
+   If you get a port conflict:
-   Close any running Vite instances or restart your computer.
+   Close any running instances or restart your computer.

-   To use a different port:

-   `npm run dev -- --port 3000`

    To check if a port (like 5173) is still in use:

-   netstat -ano | findstr :5173
+   `netstat -ano | findstr :5173`

    If nothing is returned, the port is free and not in use.